figueroam14/UHD-Quick-Links---chrome-extension-/README.md

 # UHD-Quick-Links---chrome-extension-

 This extension gives you quick access to useful UHD links!

+From left to right:
+-BlackBoard
+-BlackBoard 2

+- MyUHD
+- MyUHD 2.0
+- W.I.
+DYKES LIBRARY